Bahinabai Chaudhari

-Bahinabai Chaudhari (24 August 1880 – 3 December 1951) was a Marathi language poet from Jalgaon district of Bombay State, India.
+Bahinabai Chaudhari (24 August 1880 – 3 December 1951) was a Khandeshi language language poet from Jalgaon district of Bombay State, India.
 She became a noted poet posthumously.

 Early life

 Bahinabai was born in a Mahajan family at Asode in Khandesh region of the present-day Jalgaon district on the 24 August 1880, on the day of Naga Panchami.
 Her mother's name was Bhimai, and her father's name was Ukhaji Mahajan.
 She had three brothers - Ghama, Gana, and Ghana, and three sisters - Ahilya, Sita, and Tulsa.
 At the age of 13, in 1893, she was married to Nathuji Khanderao Chaudhari of Jalgaon.
 Following her husband's death in 1910, she led a very difficult life because of the economic, social, cultural, and emotional circumstances arising out of widowhood.
-She had a daughter named Kashi and two sons, Madhusudan and Sopandev (1907-1982).
+She had a daughter named Kashi and two sons, Omkar and Sopandev (1907-1982).

 Poetic compositions

 Bahinabai composed her songs verbally in ovi (ओवी) metre in a mixture of two dialects: Khandeshi and Levaganboli.
 Her son Sopandev, who became a well-known poet, transcribed them.
 According to one account, Sopandev read the story of Savitri and Satyavan to his mother from his textbook, and by the next morning, she had composed a song of the tale.
 Impressed by her talent, he began writing down of her songs in a notebook.
 Her poetry is characterized as reflective and abstract with iconic and realist imagery.
 It captures the essence of her life, reflects the culture of village and farming life, and presents her wisdom.